NolanSmug/NYC-Subway-Journey-Game/README.md

 Upon starting the game, the player is given their current station, and the `destination station`.
 With this information, the player is given a choice between traveling on the uptown, or downtown tracks.
-Next, the player is asked how many stations they would like to advance, and after a valid input is given the station they are now at.
+Next, the player is asked how many stations they would like to advance, and after a valid input is given, the station they are now at.

 This process is repeated until either:
 1. The player reaches the `destination station`, to which they win the game!
 2. The player accidentally passes the `destination station`, to which they lose.

 Currently, I only have complete support on the `1 Train`, and plan to add the rest of the system in future modules.
 The `1 Train` has 39 stations.
+[Link to CSV](/Users/nolancyr/Desktop/CS 2300/Module 1/M1OEP-ncyr1/csv/one_line_stations.csv).

 **Classes:**